jeffreyrdcs/archive-downloader/README.md

 To download only some of files by file extension, first uses the generate_config_file method to generate a configuration file:
 ```
+test_dl.generate_config_file(filename='test_dl.config')
-test_dl.generate_config_file(filename='test_dl.config')     # Default filename is archive_downloader.config
+# Default filename is archive_downloader.config
 ```

 This will generate a config file listing all the files to be downloaded.
 The default is not to download any files ('N').
-This can be changed by setting default_download=True.
+This can be changed by setting default_download=True above.

-To select files by their extension and download:
+To select files by their file extension and download them:

 ```
 test_dl.edit_config_file('extension', 'jpg', set_download=True, filename='test_dl.config')
 test_dl.get(config_file='test_dl.config')
 ```

+Only .jpg will be downloaded.

 ## To-do